nails/module-asset/README.md

-#Asset Module for Nails
+# Asset Module for Nails

-This is the asset module for nails, it provides a unified interface for handling front end assets.
+This module provides pre-compiled assets which are used by Nails modules.

 http://nailsapp.co.uk/modules/asset